Health Indicator Report of Child Care Numbers of Facilities

 DefinitionChild care numbers of facilities.

-NumeratorThe number of licensed child care facilities in the state, as reported by the Utah Department of Health, Child Care Licensing Program.
+NumeratorThe number of licensed and license exempt child care facilities in the state, as reported by the Utah Department of Health, Child Care Licensing Program.